 The transition from summer to fall is a tricky one, and it goes beyond just figuring out the right types of clothes to wear.
-You’ve also got to keep in mind that your home’s HVAC system hasn’t been configured to go into heating mode for a while, so it’s got to have some time to adjust.
+You’ve also got to keep in mind that your home’s HVAC system hasn’t been configured to go into a heating mode for a while, so it’s got to have some time to adjust.

 Leave Vents Obstruction-Free

 Vents are small, but if they can’t perform their job like they were designed to do, then your whole home’s circulation system gets thrown out of whack.

 Your air needs somewhere to enter your home, and blocked vents present a wide range of problems.

 Vents need to remain free and clear, and they need to stay open all the time.
 Make sure curtains aren’t in the way and double-check to be certain a couch hasn’t accidentally slid over a vent cover.